 Symptoms can include:

-- Not being able to recall some details of the traumatic experience
+- Not being able to remember details of the traumatic experience.

-PTSD can severely impact your day-to-day life, making you feel lonely, isolated, angry or too anxious or scared to be in certain situations.
+PTSD can severely impact your daily life.
+It can make you feel lonely, isolated, angry, or too anxious or scared to be in certain situations.

 If you would like to learn more about PTSD and how we can help you, please see the booklet and video on this page.